galder5/Galder_Bilbao_Thesis/README.md

   * 3D domain with struts
   * 3D domain without struts
   * 3D domain lateral wind simulation

-# CFD_simulations
-During the thesis development serveral CFD simulations were performed to validate the intake geometry.
-Multiple 2D and 3D simulations along with all necessary files to run them successfully can be found in this folder.
-The included files correspond to the following simulations:
-  * 2D_Compressible_flow_simulation
-  * 2D_Incompressible_flow_simulation
-  * 3D_simulation_No_Struts
-  * 3D_simulation_With_Struts
-  * Lateral_Wind_simulations

 # Data_acquisition_code
 In this file all the programming code that makes the data acquisition system work can be found.
 This code is uploaded to the ESP32-S3 microcontroller, through Platformio in visual studio code.
 All the programing is done in c++ and headers, functions and main files can be found.